mitanshu-2004/mitanshu-2004/README.md

 ## About Me

 I’m **Mitanshu Goel**, a software engineer based in Delhi, India.
-I work at the intersection of **robotics, artificial intelligence, and full-stack development**.
-I enjoy building systems that connect hardware and software — from intelligent robots and IoT devices to AI-powered platforms and web applications.
+I enjoy building systems that connect hardware and software.

 ---